manelcecs/node-server-spa/README.md

 NPM node based CLI package to provide a fast, complete and reliable way to publish, deploy or test SPA (such as Angular, React..) via Node + Express server.

+## What NSSPA do?

+NSSPA creates an express server file to serve SPA in development and production enviroments.
+Simple.

 # Install

+## Requirements

+ - A pc with any O.S. capable of run node.
+ - Internet access.
+You don't need 1Gb, but it's cool.
+ - Node.js 12+ minimun.

 Easy as pie, run: `npm install @manelcecs/node-server-spa`
 ps: yes, a bit long... sorry.